YuanGongND/cav-mae/README.md

 ```
 cd ~/Downloads
 ```
 Download the mp4 file in the best video quality.
+Use the social media URL of the YT video in the share page.
 ```
-youtube-dl -f mp4/best -k -x https://youtu.be/uZOcBRa2YwI
+youtube-dl -f mp4/best -k -x <video-URL> (eg. https://youtu.be/uZOcBRa2YwI)
 ```
 If there's an issue downloading YouTube video, try:
 ```